1793

 Tim Berners-Lee

-starts work on a global hypertext browser, having proposed the
+starts work on a global hypertext browser, having

 idea in 1989 (UK)